Skip to content

 8. Can you see proof, and try it?

 Finally: is there verifiable proof the feed runs in production, and can you try it on the real envelope before committing?
-A provider confident in a matched feed will show you a live freshness surface and give you a trial key.
+A provider confident in a matched feed will show you a live update-time surface and give you a trial key.

 Building on a feed you have only seen in a demo is a risk you do not need to take.